zackattack01/appAcademy/prep_course/README.md

-App Academy Prep exercises and notes
+#App Academy Prep exercises and notes
+For w4 see jumpstart blogger in separate repo